My plan for cache county

 Cache County is fortunate to have a government that mirrors the one created in the U.S. Constitution.
 This means separate and defined legislative and executive branches, with the County Council serving as the legislative branch.
 While some friction between branches is healthy, Cache County has spent most of the last 5 years watching two branches completely unable to work together.
 Cache County’s next Executive must be able and willing to understand his role, and how it relates to the legislative body.
 He also must be able to listen to and consider the views of Council members, and respect the role the Council has over policy, budget, and oversight.

-As County Executive, I will, on Day 1, sign an Executive Order prohibiting any supervisor from requiring their employees to ask permission to speak with any member of the County Council.
+As County Executive, I will sign an executive order on day one allowing any county employee to speak freely with any member of the County Council or other County elected officers.
 This will improve communication between the branches immediately.
 It will make county leadership accountable and protect vital lines of communication.
 I will also invite Council members into meetings with Department Heads and budget planning meetings.
 I will value their opinion, and understand that my primary role is to carry out programs and policies established by the county legislative body.

 3. Improved Services